 Other close living relatives of the pilot whales include the pygmy killer whale and Risso's dolphin.

 They are also often seen swimming with oceanic dolphins in mixed-species pods.

 Short-finned pilot whales need your help

 - Strandings - Short-finned pilot whales are intensely social whales and are susceptible to mass strandings.
 Sadly many perfectly healthy whales die on beaches every year despite human attempts to rescue them by refloating them back to sea.

 - Hunting - The social nature of pilot whales means that unfortunately it is easy for humans to herd them together and kill them.
-Hunting for short-finned pilot whales still takes place in Japan, Indonesia and has only recently stopped in the Caribbean.
-The largest catches have recently occurred off Japan, where a few hundred are killed each year.
+Hunting for short-finned pilot whales still takes place in Japan, Indonesia and in some Caribbean countries.
+The largest catches occur off Japan and St Vincent and the Grenadines, where a few hundred are killed each year.